 tick & internal

 Covenant Farm Puppies, we love our dogs!
 And we have a lot of them!
-At any given time we have between a dozen and 15 adult or adolescent
+In the past we have had as many as 17 adult or adolescent

 dogs to care for each month.
 Quite honestly, the cost in treating